-25.1 The City shall offer employees and their dependent(s), including qualified domestic partners, a combined dental and vision insurance program.
-The most up-to-date description of dental and vision benefits can be found in the Employee Benefits Guide and on the Employee Benefits Website available at https://flimp.live/CityofSantaRosa.

-25.2 Enrollment for dental and vision benefits shall be combined.
+- 25.1 The City shall offer employees and their eligible dependent(s) a combined dental and vision insurance program.
+The most up-to-date description of dental and vision benefits can be foundin the Employee Benefits Guide and on the Employee Benefits Website available at https://flimp.live/CityofSantaRosa. - 25.2 Enrollment for dental and vision benefits shall be combined.
 Employees shall be required to elect both dental and vision insurance benefits or neither insurance benefits.

-25.3 The City shall contribute one hundred percent (100%) toward the combined dental and vision benefit premium for full time employees.
+25.4 The City shall contribute one hundred percent (100%) toward the combined dental and vision benefit premium for full time employees.
 Current plan year rates can be found on the Employee Benefits Webpage.